douglasmiranda/django-admin-bootstrap/README.markdown

 >>> pip install bootstrap-admin==0.1.5
 ```

+## Contributing

+1. Fork it!
+2. Create your feature branch: `git checkout -b my-new-feature`
+3. Commit your changes: `git commit -am 'Add some feature'`
+4. Push to the branch: `git push origin my-new-feature`
+5. Submit a pull request =]

-Fork if you want to contribute, [open an issue](https://github.com/douglasmiranda/django-admin-bootstrap/issues/new) if you find a bug or want something more.
+[Open an issue](https://github.com/douglasmiranda/django-admin-bootstrap/issues/new) if you find a bug or want something more.